aingaRamangalahy/aingaRamangalahy/README.md

 🌱 I'm always learning and striving to improve my skills to deliver high-quality software.

-📫 Let's connect! aingaramangalahy@gmail.com  | https://www.linkedin.com/in/ainga-ramangalahy-2a98b014a/
+🚀 Currently working on my side project jsresources.dev ✨

-🚀 Let's collaborate and build amazing software together! ✨
+📫 Let's connect! www.ainga.me | aingaramangalahy@gmail.com  | https://www.linkedin.com/in/ainga-ramangalahy-2a98b014a/

 <!---
 aingaRamangalahy/aingaRamangalahy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.